 Who are the key healthcare professionals involved in diabetes care teams?

 Diabetes care teams include endocrinologists, nurses, and diabetes educators.
 They also have pharmacists, dietitians, podiatrists, ophthalmologists, and mental health professionals.
-Each brings their own expertise.
+Each brings their expertise.

 How do patient-centered collaborative care models contribute to diabetes management?